hasanavi/picture2speech/README.md

 				 that was generated when posting the image initially
 Parameters: Unique image indentifier
 Returns: Currenly plain json response from the server, containing all the useful bits

-# Generate the sentence (story) based on picture metadata

-*generateStory()*: Request metadata from an image to train into a human readable sentence.
-Require further training the metadata from the community...

-# Transform the sentence into speech

- *using built-in voiceOver function from across mobiles.

 ## API endpoints
 We currently use only the following calls: